brendt/stitcher.io/src/content/blog/2017-11-11-shorthand-comparisons-in-php.md

 ### Null coalesce chaining

-Like the ternary operator, the null coalescing operator can also be chained.
+The null coalescing operator can easily be chained:
-Its syntax is much more simple than the ternary's.

 ```php
 $input = [